Last updated: August 19, 2024

 What is a mortgage?

-A mortgage loan is used to finance the purchase of a home property.
-When you take out a mortgage, the lender provides the funds to buy the property, and you agree to repay the loan with interest over a specified period.
-The property serves as collateral for the loan, meaning there is a risk of foreclosure if you fail to make the mortgage payments.
+A mortgage is a type of loan that uses property as collateral.
+When you take out a mortgage to purchase a home, the lender provides the funds to buy the property, and you agree to repay the loan with interest over a specified period.
+Because your property serves as collateral for the loan, there is a risk of foreclosure if you fail to make the mortgage payments.
+This is also the case if you take out additional mortgage loans on property that you already own, like with home equity loans or mortgage refinancing.

 Mortgages typically have repayment terms of up to 30 years, depending on what a lender offers and the type of mortgage you choose.
 The loan is repaid through monthly payments, which include both principal and interest.